 Indian River Lagoon Clam Restoration to Help Restore Important Waterway

-Project partners assisted Whitney researchers in distributing an additional 1.6 million clams with a target of 6.4 million more clams planted by the end of 2021.
-Dr. Todd Osborne and Mr. Jose Nunez have secured funding from the IRL Council, FL DEP and private donor sources.
-A significant portion of future work is in collaboration with the Brevard Zoo in developing a new clam gardener program that will establish 100 clam grow out sites within Brevard County that will be monitored by citizen scientists.
+A significant portion of our current work is in collaboration with the Brevard Zoo in developing a new clam gardener program that has established 100 clam grow out sites within Brevard County that are being monitored by citizen scientists.
 This program will mirror the oyster gardener program in its punctuality and will allow Whitney researchers to gather spatially explicit information about clam populations in the IRL.
 Monitoring of water quality and natural recruitment will continue for the duration of this project.